equal-shares/equal-shares/README.md

   * package-lock.json - lock file of the dependencies, dont change manually
   * package.json - dependencies and commands for development
 * prod - files for production server
+  * db
+    * pg_hba-original.conf - original pg_hba.conf of the PostgresSQL
+    * pg_hba.conf - configuration of the PostgresSQL
   * backend.env - environment variables for the backend service, will copy to /app/backend.env
   * db.env - environment variables for the database service, will copy to /app/db.env
   * frontend.env - environment variables for build the frontend, will copy to /app/frontend.env
 * res - resources
 * scripts - scripts for production
   * build.sh - building the services
+  * check-database.sh - checking that the backend can connect to the database
   * pull.sh - pulling the latest version of the code, build the services and restart the services
   * rest-env-files.sh - copying the environment files to the /app directory
   * restart.sh - restarting the services